Networks

 The Young Professional and Student Network (YPSN) is designed to inspire and engage members of the recreation profession under the age of 35 (of course all ages are welcome to be involved) to become active members of professional associations, grow and maintain their professional network, and discover the benefits of professional development.
 The YPSN calls are usually held once a month.

 For more information about the YPSN, please join the group on Facebook at the MRPA Young Professional and Student Network group.
-If you have any questions or have additional information to share, contact Matt Colwell at m.colwell235@gmail.com.

 Partners: